Eleanor Raskin: SDS and Weatherman

 On September 3, 1969, Stein and about 75 women stormed a Pittsburgh high school called South Hills and participated in a "jailbreak" to advertise for the Days of Rage.
 Weather women spray painted "Ho Lives" (in reference to spiritual and political North Vietnam leader, Ho Chi Minh who had recently died) and "Free Huey" (Huey P. Newton was a member of the Black Panther Party who was incarcerated for a gunfight which left a police officer dead) on the school's main entrance doors.
 Stein was arrested and charged with rioting, inciting a riot and disorderly conduct.
 She was told to pay a $25 fine and $11 in court costs; she was held on $1,500 bail.
 Stein and twenty-five others were taken to the Allegheny County Jail.
-She had wanted to experience a life without comforts, and during her three weeks in jail, her wish was realized.

 In early November, shortly before leaving Jonah Raskin, she wrote a letter to the Dean of Columbia University: